-ES 481 Spatial Analysis & Modeling This course builds upon previous knowledge of GIS vector and raster data model handling.
-It concentrates on the use of those spatial data in analyzing different environmental phenomenon.
+This course builds upon previous knowledge of GIS

+Spatial Analysis & Modeling

+on the use of those spatial data in analyzing different environmental phenomenon.
 It emphasizes how to derive new information from existing data, and handling them through interpolation methods and raster calculations.
-It will also involve the extraction of new knowledge in support of a decision making process through cell-based operations in an automated fashion instructor).
-Fall, annually.
+It will also involve the extraction of new knowledge in support of a decision making process through cell-based operations in an automated fashion using scripting and modeling techniques.

-ES 490 Adv Geog Info Sys w/Lab Provides students with the ability to apply GIS for spatial problem solving in applied settings.
+ES 490 Adv Geog Info Sys w/Lab 3.00 Provides students with the ability to apply GIS for spatial problem solving in applied settings.
 Lecture and application-/project-based.
 Lecture covers spatial modeling and analysis based on a raster data structure.
-Laboratory sessions introduce stud ents to threedimensional surface modeling, cost-distance analysis, runoff modeling, and diffusion analysis.
-Prerequisite: GEOG/ES 470.
+Laboratory sessions introduce stud ents to three-dimensional surface modeling, cost-distance analysis, runoff modeling, and diffusion analysis.
+Prerequisite:

+GEOG/ES 470.
 Each Spring Semester.